Google Cloud Run Task RunnerGoogle Cloud Run Task Runner

 How to use the Google Cloud Run task runner

-How does Google Cloud Run task runner work
+How the Google Cloud Run task runner works

-To make it easier to track where all files are stored, the task runner will generate a folder for each task run.
-You can access that folder using the {{ bucketPath }} Pebble expression or the BUCKET_PATH environment variable.
+To help track where files are stored, the task runner creates a unique folder for each run.
+You can access this folder using the {{ bucketPath }} Pebble expression or the BUCKET_PATH environment variable.

 yaml